occrp/salt-routers/README.md

 * uncomments rules in `/etc/firewall.user`
 * starts and enables autostart of openvpn
 * restarts firewall 3 seconds after starting openvpn

+### upgrade.sls

+**Before runing this state, make sure you read instructions for [Upgrading Firmware] with WireGuard package added to sysupgrade file.
+Otherwise, you will LOSE remote access to router**

+Asuming you have firmware upgrade file, it will:

+* copy firmware file to routers `/tmp/` directory
+* run `sysupgrade -F /tmp/{{ firmware }}'

 ## Contact and contributing